 If your child is dressed properly there should be no issues getting through their lesson.

-You can purchase tickets, lessons, and rental equipment at the desk.
+We encourage all our guests to pre-purchase your tickets and rentals online in advance.
 Passes are available for 4 hours or night, with the option to upgrade to open-close if the restrictions allow.
-Rental equipment by pre-purchase in 2020-21.
 Snow School Lessons are available throughout the day; based on availability.
 Advanced reservations are strongly recommended.
 Please arrive a minimum of 1 hour prior to lesson.

 Tip: Don't get dressed to ski/ride when you need rental equipment.